ElectricRCAircraftGuy/eRCaGuy_MPLABX/ChipKIT_Max32_PIC32MX795F512L/README.md

                     - Therefore, in "open drain" or "open collector" mode, the pin is a high-impedance, passive HIGH, and an active drive LOW.

     1. Generate the code:
-        1. Click the "Generate" button at the top.
+        1. "Resource Management (MCC)" tab at far top-left, next to "Projects" and "Files" tabs --> click the "Generate" button to auto-generate the code.